bhokansonfasig/pyrex/docs/custom/build.rst

 Ice model classes are responsible for describing the properties of the ice as functions of depth and frequency.
 While not explicitly required, all ice model classes in PyREx are defined only with static and class methods, so no :meth:`__init__` method is actually necessary.
 The necessary methods, however, are as follows:

 The :meth:`index` method should take a depth (or numpy array of depths) and return the corresponding index of refraction.
-Conversely, the :meth:`depth_with_index` method should take an index of refraction (or numpy array of indices) and return othe corresponding depths.
+Conversely, the :meth:`depth_with_index` method should take an index of refraction (or numpy array of indices) and return the corresponding depths.
 In the case of degeneracy here (for example with uniform ice), the recommended behavior is to return the shallowest depth with the given index, though PyREx's behavior in cases of non-monotonic index functions is not well defined.

 The :meth:`temperature` method should take a depth (or numpy array of depths) and return the corresponding ice temperature in Kelvin.